MicrosoftDocs/windows-dev-docs/terminal/customize-settings/global-settings.md

 **Default value:** PowerShell's GUID

 > [!IMPORTANT]
-> Using the profile name for `defaultProfile` is only available in [Windows Terminal Preview 1.1](https://aka.ms/terminal-preview/).
+> Using the profile name for `defaultProfile` is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview/).

 <br />